BloodFutur/geicar/raspberryPI3/ros2_ws/src/detection/Readme.md

 * ``obstacles_detection`` node
 * ``/obstacles_detection`` topic

 The node will publish a True message on the topic every time an obstacle is detected within 50 cm of the front-left or front-right sensors.
-Otherwise, it publish a false message.
+Otherwise, it publish a False message.

 The package contains :
 * ``detection`` folder : it contains the node ``obstacles_detection.py``